ExaltedGG/renownfarming/server/index.md

 We are a Discord gaming community primarily providing an LFG platform for Rainbow Six Siege players who are farming renown, the game's virtual currency, or grinding the Battlepass and any available challenges.

-Below is a list of information regarding the Discord server including the different roles and channels available.
+Below is a list of information regarding the Discord server including the different roles and channels featured in the server.

 If anyone experiences any issues or have concerns, do not hesitate to open a ticket.
 Our moderation team will be happy to help and answer any and all of your questions.